underwear/hidden-refactoring/README.md

 ![Demo](docs/demo-3.png)

+> Disclaimer: "Hidden Refactoring" is under development.
+The plugin may be unstable.

 ## Features
 - __Comments on PHP code__ (Code Vision hints) for classes, methods, functions, and files — quick popup to view/edit/delete.
 - __On‑the‑fly aliases__ for variables, parameters, methods, and functions across the project — without touching the source.